5 Steps to a Killer Cross-Channel Content Strategy

 Did you know that only 7 percent of marketers think their content is exceptional?!
 This means that if you asked 100 marketers what they think about their content only seven people would tell you that their content is worth looking at.
 Now that’s crazy, especially in a field where just about everyone has some form of a communications degree.
 Clearly, the only way to do better than this is to plan to do better.
-After a year of one unexpected drama after another, what could be better than to enter 2021 with a well-laid plan for content that resonates with customers and prospects alike?
+It’s time you had a well-laid plan for content that resonates with customers and prospects alike?
 Let’s do this.

 Step 1: Survey Your Target Audience

 Sometimes the best way to figure out where you need to be is to ask for directions.
 We recommend creating a short, but rewarding survey that asks your customers these five questions:

 - List two blogs that you regularly read/view.

 This question enables you to gauge the style of content your customers prefer, i.e. in long form vs. short form, funny vs. serious, etc.

 - What are your top three most pressing work challenges?

 This question gives you a topic list for producing valuable (useful) content.